Skip to Content

 Crumbling polystyrene into snow balls

-Step 7: Use the compass cutter to cut clear plastic round lids for the ornaments from a sheet of acetate.
+Step 7: Use the compass cutter to cut clear plastic round lids for the ornaments from an acetate sheet.
 You should be able to get at least three tops from one sheet.

 Cutting acetate lids for snow globe ornaments